 • Washing your hands often especially if you have touched the sores

-• Avoid touching other mucus membranes such as areas around the eyes, nose, and genitals without first washing your hands well
+• Avoid touching other mucous membranes such as areas around the eyes, nose, and genitals without first washing your hands well

 How Long do Cold Sores Last?